mikekasprzak/archive-blog-2018/_posts/2018-03-09-i-dont-like-ubuntus-gnome.md

 I don't know if this will turn in to something, but between job-hunting and Ludum Dare, I kinda want to start deep diving in to Window Managers.
 If nothing else so I can figure out what's broken with one that I can fix to make passable, or to write a new one out of impatience.

 We'll see.
-This me saying I'm frustrated. :)
+This is me saying I'm frustrated. :)